adriandoyle/swift-playgrounds/README.md

 ## Description
 **swift-playgrounds** are a collection of playgrounds on Apple's Swift programming language.

-Clone or download this repository and open the .playground file in Xcode6-Beta.
+Clone or download this repository and open the .playground files in Xcode6-Beta.

 ### Known Issues